markjamesm/BaseballSharp/CONTRIBUTING.md

 > ### Legal Notice <!-- omit in toc -->
 > When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.

+#### Copyright Notice

+This package and its author are not affiliated with MLB or any MLB team.
+This API wrapper interfaces with MLB's Stats API.
+Use of MLB data is subject to the notice posted at http://gdx.mlb.com/components/copyright.txt.

 ### Reporting Bugs

 <!-- omit in toc -->